Aggañña Sutta: The Beginning

-The Sutta begins when the Buddha is staying in Savatthi, in the temple donated by Visakha, the mother of Migara.
-At that time, two brahmins, Bharadvaja and Vasettha, are training with the monks (bhikkhu) and aim to be a member of the Sangha.
+The Sutta begins when the Buddha is staying in Savatthi, in the temple donated by Visākhā, the mother of Migāra.
+At that time, two brahmins, Bhāradvāja and Vāseṭṭha, are training with the monks (bhikkhu) and aim to be a member of the Sangha.
 As usual in the evening, the Buddha rises from his meditation and strolls in the open yard near his dwelling.
-Vasettha sees his Teacher strolling, tells his friend, Bharadvaja, and suggests that they meet the Buddha to see if they can hear a Dhamma exposition from the Buddha.
+Vāseṭṭha sees his Teacher strolling, tells his friend, Bhāradvāja, and suggests that they meet the Buddha to see if they can hear a Dhamma exposition from the Buddha.

 They both approach the Buddha and after some formal proprieties, the Buddha asks the two if they received insults and denigration when they left their caste and layman's life in order to join the order.

-Vasettha and Bharadvaja answer that they did receive a 'flood of insults'.
+Vāseṭṭhaand Bhāradvāja answer that they did receive a 'flood of insults'.
 They say that the other Brahmins maintain that the Brahmin caste is the best, as the Brahmins are of high social status and authority, pure-bred, have radiant complexions, and are born from the mouth of their god Brahma, unlike the other lower castes.
-So, by the opinion of the other Brahmins, how can Vasettha and Bharadvaja leave this good class and status, thus joining together with fraudulent ascetics with shaven heads from other classes, lower in status as they are born from the feet of Brahma?
+So, by the opinion of the other Brahmins, how can Vāseṭṭha and Bhāradvāja leave this good class and status, thus joining with fraudulent ascetics with shaven heads from other classes, lower in status as they are born from the feet of Brahma?

 To this remark, the Buddha tells them that the Brahmins have indeed forgotten about their past if they said such things.
 The fact is that the women in the Brahmin class can get pregnant, give birth, and take care of their children.
 But the Brahmins still say that they are born from the mouth of the god Brahma and other (classes) are born from Brahma's feet.
 Thus, the Brahmins words are untrue.
 The Buddha said that the Brahmins are not speaking truthfully and they will reap a bad result from their own deeds.

 The Buddha then elaborates that if any of the class does the following deeds: killing, taking anything that is not given, take part in sexual misconduct, lying, slandering, speaking rough words or nonsense, greedy, cruel, and practise wrong beliefs (miccha ditthi); people would still see that they do negative deeds and therefore are not worthy of respect.
 They will even get into trouble from their own deeds, whatever their class (Khattiya, Brahmin, Vessa, Sudda) might be.